Western Indoor Soccer League

 The Western Indoor Soccer League (WISL) is an American semi-professional indoor soccer league.
 It was formed on June 20, 2014 by a group of arena operators and team owners in the Pacific Northwest.
 The WISL began its first season on November 15, 2014 with five teams.

-Founding member clubs included Arlington Aviators, Bellingham United FC, OlyTown Artesians,Tacoma Stars and Wenatchee Fire.
+Founding member clubs included Arlington Aviators, Bellingham United FC, OlyTown Artesians, Tacoma Stars and Wenatchee Fire.

 Many of the founding clubs previously competed in the Premier Arena Soccer League.

-Through ten seasons only two clubs (Tacoma Stars Reserves, Bellingham United FC) have won a league championship.
+Through ten seasons only two clubs (Tacoma Stars Reserves & Bellingham United FC) have won a men's league championship.